alantech/alanlang-docs/src/functions.md

 ##### Function Type

 A function's type is simply `function` right now.
 The compiler will complain if the provided function's argument signature does not match the types the higher-order function expects, but it is not clearly documented by the type signature, itself.
 It is intended to expand this to use a syntax allowing more precise argument matching when passing functions to higher-order functions, so the user can know what arguments and return type their function is expected to have.
-This type syntax would look like:
+This type syntax is proposed to look like:

 ```
-(firstType, secondType): returnType
+fn (firstType, secondType): returnType
 ```

 Essentially the argument list with only the types specified and the return type.
 In this case, the parenthesis and `void` would be required to prevent ambiguity (and keep it easier to follow), so a side-effect-only function type would look like this:

 ```
-(): void
+fn (): void
 ```

 Because type names are specified in very specific situations, the extra colon and space in the type name should not be unambiguous to the compiler.